 - Cl (atomic number 35.5)

 - H (atomic number 1) (Lowest)

 Step 1.
 Determine the priority of group attached to the asymmetric carbon.
 Apply the sequence rules carefully.
 In the above example, the order of priority is :

 Step 2.
 Position the lowest priority group (in this case H) down and away from the observer.
 This is done by interchanging groups bonded to the asymmetric carbon.
 Remember that interchanging any pair of groups in a Fischer projection inverts the configuration.
 Interchanging two pairs of groups retains the original configuration.
 Thus, the interchange operation must always be done in pairs to avoid a configuration change.

 In the above example, a dotted line has been used to highlight a bond between the asymmetric carbon and the lowest priority group (H).
 The interchange operations have been shown by dotted double-headed curved arrows.

-Step 3.
-Specify the direction of decreasing priority of the three group (1 2 3).
+3).
 Ignore the lowest priority group.
 If the groups 1,2, and 3 are arranged in clockwise fashion, the configuration is R. If the groups occur in anticlockwise fashion, the configuration is S.